dotdigitize/legion_agi/README.md

+# MAJOR UPDATE ON PARADIGM COMING SOON - WITH RESEARCH PAPER COMING OUT

-# LEGION AGI: Building Strong AGI – capable of explaining the reality it encounters, reasoning about it, and finding adaptive solutions.
+#LEGION AGI: Building Strong AGI – capable of explaining the reality it encounters, reasoning about it, and finding adaptive solutions.

 ## Quantum-Enhanced AGI with Emergent Coherence Pressure - Legion AGI integrates continuous latent reasoning and multi-agent collaboration to simulate self-awareness.
 Built on a hybrid architecture combining quantum-inspired memory, BFS-style exploration, and dynamic agent evolution.